SalishSeaCast/analysis-keegan/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/README.md

 * ## [Dockton_new_base.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/Dockton_new_base.ipynb)

-    A notebook that contains evaluation timeseries and correlation plots that compare data from the ORCA buoy in hood canal to the model data.
-For now, it is only looking at 2007.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the King County mooring at Twanoh in Hood Canal to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [PointWilliams_new_base.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/PointWilliams_new_base.ipynb)

-    A notebook that contains evaluation timeseries and correlation plots that compare data from the ORCA buoy in hood canal to the model data.
-For now, it is only looking at 2007.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the ORCA buoy at Point Williams in Main Basin to the model data.
+The data used are daily averages of the modeled and observed data.

 ##License